 First things first, the Dominican Republic is not really a low budget travel destination.
 I struggled to stretch my budget during my time here.
 The places we stayed at in all of our stops were on average 800 DOP (R230) pppn.
 Sounds cheap?
 Well, not when your goal is to travel for a year!
 The cheaper the better, that’s how backpacking goes.
 During this time I had most of my meals at restaurants which was roughly 1000 DOP (R290) a day BUT I soon discovered Empanadas, which helped me save!

 An Empanada is folded dough over a stuffing which is fried or baked each at a cost of only 25 DOP (R7).

 Between Punta Rucia and Sosúa we stopped at the following places:

 La Isabela was one of the first European settlements in the Americas, it is where Christopher Columbus first settled when he landed in the Dominican Republic.
-At a cost of 100 DOP (R29) pp, we spent an hour exploring the ruins and learning about the history of the country.
-The best thing about this experience was that we were the only ones on the premises at the time.
+At a cost of 100 DOP (R29) pp, I spent an hour exploring the ruins and learning about the history of the country.
+The best thing about this experience was that I was the only one on the premises at the time.